pi0/warning.wtf/README.md

 ## ❓ How it works

-When `warntf/setup` is imported, we hook to `console.warn` calls from any library, and after every 5 warnings by default, we show this warning.
+When `warntf/setup` is imported, we hook to `console.warn` calls from any library, and after every 5 warnings by default, we show a warning to users. ([source](./src/index.ts))

 <img width="621" alt="image" src="https://github.com/pi0/warning.wtf/assets/5158436/927d402a-cd5a-4539-b210-f495200269a7">